michelp/hillisp/README.md

 done on the CUDA device and should be appropriate for CUDA workloads.

-To that end, the interpreter is very simple, has few "general purpose" programming features and is designed to undertake it's interpretation duties (ie, scheduling, garbage collection) asynchronously while the GPU is running CUDA kernels.
+To that end, the interpreter is very simple, has few "general purpose" programming features, and is designed to undertake it's interpretation duties (ie, scheduling, garbage collection) asynchronously while the GPU is running CUDA kernels.
 In this way it attempts to be as "zero time" as possible.